chrisbrasington/nextfest/2025_October.md

 - **Will Purchase**:
 - **Type**: cozy

+> 🕹️ **Description**: Clean up the river
+>
-> 🕹️ **Description**: If I was single I'd probably live on a long boat too.
+> 🫳  **Feedback**: If I was single I'd probably live on a long boat too.
 I can apprechiate the cozy, relaxed vibe of this game and its pixel graphics.
 I was bored.
 If I was in a relaxing mood, cool - it's clearly a passion project.
->
-> 🫳  **Feedback**:

 [![Thumbnail](img/thumbnails/20251013210446_1.jpg)](img/2025_oct/20251013210446_1.jpg)
 [![Thumbnail](img/thumbnails/20251013211456_1.jpg)](img/2025_oct/20251013211456_1.jpg)